-Talking about Colombian food (aka the most amazing food ever) is like talking about happiness, endless tasty flavors, and amazing gastronomic experiences.
+Talking about traditional Colombian food (aka the most amazing food ever) is like talking about happiness, endless tasty flavors, and amazing gastronomic experiences.
 That’s exactly what you’ll find when coming to Bogotá or any other part of the country.
 Within the gastronomic diversity, the baked snacks you can try here will probably be some of the best you’ll try in your life (mark my words!).

 My relationship status will always be “in love with the food we have the pleasure to enjoy here in Colombia.”
 It’s no secret that Colombians love to eat; we have countless flavors that will make your mouth water within seconds.
 There’s a reason we are well known for our delicious fried food, pastries, and desserts (just to name a few), but I also have to give full credit to the delicious baked bread we have.
 It’s very popular and you can find it pretty much anywhere!
 And what’s better than bread (which is one of the most basic, simple, and delicious foods on the entire planet) to satisfy those cravings you have while touring around Bogotá?